 Center Console: There is plenty of storage space in the center console and door pockets for the various things you bring on a trip.
 The phone charging dock works well.
 Some have reported that their iPhone won’t click into the charging dock if the phone has a case.
 But my iPhone X with an Apple leather case clicks into place every time.
 I found that the high-gloss finish of the center console was a dust magnet so I bought a brushed black metal vinyl wrap.
 It was easy to install and looks better in my opinion.
 The dust is still there, just not as visible.

 Trunk Storage: The combined storage space in the front and rear trunk is 15 ft3.
 The rear trunk alone is similar in size to that of many other mid-size 4-door sedans, and has an extra compartment under the floor where many cars would have a gas tank.
 We’ve taken our car on weekend camping trips and made do with available space: Necessity is the mother of invention.

 Like many people our daily drive involves ping-ponging back and forth between home and work (those yellow markers on the map below).
 But we’ve taken advantage of the Supercharger network to visit some out of the way places we’ve always wanted to go….
 Bodie State Historic Park for example.

 The map above shows some of the places we visited in our Model 3 in the first year we owned the car.
 We used the car for many work and family trips to the Bay Area, for camping trips, weekend day tripping, and visits to national parks.
 Red markers are superchargers we used; blue markers are places we visited thanks to Tesla’s Supercharger network; and grey markers are there and back trips that did not require charging.
-A cross country trip is high on my bucket list, but our longest trip so far was a ~1400 mile trip to San Diego. and a 2700 mile trip to Albuquerque.
+A cross country trip is high on my bucket list, but our longest trips so far have been a 1400 mile trip to San Diego. and a 2700 mile trip to Albuquerque.